Cohomology of the moduli space of non-hyperelliptic genus four curves: Kirwan blow-up

 The space $ \widetilde{X}^{ss} $ is obtained by firstly blowing up the orbit of the triple conic $ G\cdot Z_{R_{C}}^{ss} $, followed by the blow-up of $ G\cdot Z_{R_D,1}^{ss} $, namely the strict transform of the locus of \textit{D-curves} $ G\cdot Z_{R_D}^{ss} $ under the first bow-up.
 In the end we need to blow-up the orbit $ G\cdot Z_{R_{A}}^{ss} $ of $ C_{2A_5} $.
 We also observe that the third blow-up commutes with the other two, because the orbit of \textit{A-curves} is disjoint from the locus of \textit{D-curves}.
-The Kirwan blow-up
+Thus we find: